-It’s that time of the week where I share my meal planner.
+It’s that time of the week where I share my family-friendly meal planner.
 I know our weekends are busier than weekdays.
 Trust me, setting aside some time and planning the week’s menu helps a lot.
 Check out how it helps, and also this week’s menu.

 Before getting into this week’s meal planner details, here are my previous meal planners.